 Attendance

-Attendance is also required to maintain legal immigration status in the United States.
-Any student missing the maximum number of allowed absences will be dismissed from the program, and their sponsor will be notified (if applicable).
+Students are expected to attend classes daily.
+Also, attendance is required to maintain legal immigration status in the United States.
+Any student with excessive absences will be dismissed from the program, and their sponsor will be notified (if applicable).
 Dismissal from the program also results in loss of access to university housing.
+For students who are experiencing problems with attendance, we offer individualized counseling in order to find solutions to any challenges they may be experiencing.

 End of session evaluation